Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 ByTOFU Seoul South Korea Vegan Food Sunrise Bowl: A vibrant and nourishing vegan bowl served in a rustic coconut shell.
 The dish features glazed tofu cubes sprinkled with sesame seeds, a dollop of creamy sauce, and a garnish of herbs.
 The bowl is filled with a hearty mix of grains, including corn and beans, topped with fresh broccoli florets.
 A refreshing beverage is partially visible in the background, enhancing the wholesome and balanced appeal of the meal.
 The presentation is simple yet appealing, showcasing the healthy and flavorful options available at ByTOFU in Seoul.

-byTOFU is located west of Namsan Park, so this vegan restaurant is perfect after a walk or hike at Namsan.
+byTOFU is located south-west of Namsan Park, so this vegan restaurant is perfect after a walk or hike at Namsan.

 They serve sandwiches, bowls, and wraps primarily centered around tofu.
 They also practice sustainable dining.